 GBI: man, 19, found dead on Jekyll Creek suffered gunshot

 Feb.
-2—Georgia Bureau of Investigation agents say the 19-year-old man found dead Monday on Jekyll Creek suffered a gunshot wound.
+3—Georgia Bureau of Investigation agents say the 19-year-old man found dead Monday on Jekyll Creek suffered a gunshot wound.

 The GBI on Wednesday identified the man as Jean Battiste Fitzjerold-Mickover.
 He hailed from the New York area but had been living in Jacksonville, Fla., for the last three months, said Stacy Carson, special agent in charge of the GBI's Kingsland office.

-Georgia Department of Natural Resources law enforcement officers say an angler discovered Fitzjerold-Mickover's body while fishing at around 2 p.m.
+Georgia Department of Natural Resources law enforcement officers said an angler discovered the body while fishing at around 2 p.m.
 Monday on Jekyll Creek.
-DNR officers did not release Fitzjerold-Mickover's identity Tuesday, pending notification of next of kin.
-No further information was made available Tuesday.

-DNR officers told The News on Wednesday morning that the death investigation had been turned over to the GBI.
-The GBI's Carson said Fitzjerold-Mickover's body was discovered on a tidal mud flat in Jekyll Creek at low tide.
+DNR officers said the death investigation is now in the hands of the GBI.

+Carson said the body was discovered on a tidal mudflat in Jekyll Creek at low tide.

-An autopsy Tuesday at the GBI's Crime Lab in Pooler determined Fitzjerold-Mickover suffered a gunshot wound, she said.
-Carson would not say whether the gunshot wound caused Fitzjerold-Mickover's death, or whether homicide is suspected, citing the ongoing investigation.
+An autopsy Tuesday at GBI's Crime Lab in Pooler determined Fitzjerold-Mickover suffered a gunshot wound, she said.

+Citing the ongoing investigation, Carson declined to say whether the gunshot wound was the cause of death or whether homicide is suspected.

 "At this time we are working this as a death investigation," Carson said.
 "As far as the manner of death, that is under investigation."